Let’s See How to Block Adverts and Stop Pop-ups on Chrome

 Step 2.
 Tap on the Permissions > Pop-ups and redirects > Turn on the toggle next to Pop-ups and redirects.

 Step 3.
-You can go to a page where pop-ups block and tap on the Always show next to sites from where you want to see pop-ups.
+You can go to a page where pop-ups are blocked and tap on the Always show next to sites from where you want to see pop-ups.

 Block Adverts and Stop Pop-ups on Windows

 Step 1.
-Open Chrome Settings by clicking on the three dots from the upper right corner.
+Open Chrome Settings by clicking on the three dots in the upper-right corner.

 Step 2.
 Click on Privacy and security.